andreisergiu98/baeta/website/docs/api/generator/interfaces/GeneratorOptions.md

 > `optional` **moduleDefinitionName**: `string`

-Name for the generated module definition file.
-This will contain type definitions and the graphql ast.
+Filename for the generated module definition file.
+Contains type definitions and the GraphQL AST.

 #### Default